mesosphere/dcos-docs-site/pages/services/percona-mongo/0.3.0-3.6.5/disaster-recovery/index.md

 Running a restore of a mongodump-based backup stored on Amazon S3 is possible via the DC/OS GUI and CLI tool, including backups created by the service.

-### Restore After Replica Set Initiation
+### Restore at Replica Set Initiation

 The service supports running a restore after the initiation of the MongoDB Replica Set.
 This is useful for migrations to the percona-mongo service, cloning environments, etc.

 Steps:
-1. In the DC/OS GUI, go to 'Catalog'.
+1. In the DC/OS GUI, go to *'Catalog'*.
-1. Find the 'percona-mongo'service.
+1. Find the *'percona-mongo'* service.
-1. Press 'Review & Run'.
+1. Press *'Review & Run'*.
-1. Go to the 'Backup Restore' tab in the service configuration.
+1. Go to the *'Backup Restore'* tab in the service configuration.
-1. Set your AWS Access Key *(accessKey)* and Secret Key *(secretKey)* in the 'Aws s3 configuration' section.
+1. Set your AWS Access Key *(accessKey)* and Secret Key *(secretKey)* in the *'Aws s3 configuration'* section.
 This user must have access to the read the backup.
-1. Set
+1. Check the *'restoreAfterInit'* field, to enable the restore once the replica set has been initiated.
+1. Wait for the task *'restore-0-restore'* to reach the *'FINISHED'* state.

+See the *'Logs'* page of the *'restore-0-restore'* task to troubleshoot the restore process.

 ### Restore using the DC/OS GUI